rwb/ccjs300/README.md

 3. Inequitable distribution of benefits and burdens of research participants.
 ---

-* The recurring nature of these problems led to a series of ethical principles articulated in the *Belmont Report* (discussed on page 40 which we will get to next week).
+* The recurring nature of these problems led to a series of ethical principles articulated in the *Belmont Report* (discussed on page 40 which we will get to soon).
 * Example study: Minneapolis Domestic Violence Experiment.
 * Practice question: principles of ethical research require that research participants not be placed at risk of harm. (a) true; (b) false.
 * Please make sure you read the rest of chapter 2 for next week.
 Thank you!